Auckland Trade and Economic Policy School 2025

 MINISTER OF STATE FOR TRADE

-Nicola Grigg is the Minister of State for Trade, Minister for Women, and Associate Minister of Agriculture (Horticulture).
+Nicola Grigg is the Minister of State for Trade and Investment, Minister for Women, Associate Minister of Agriculture (Horticulture) and Associate Minister for ACC.
 Nicola has been the MP for Selwyn since 2020.

 Nicola was born and raised on the family sheep and beef farm in Mt Somers, and studied at the New Zealand Broadcasting School, graduating with a Degree in Broadcast Communications and Diplomas in Television and Radio News.